 Let’s face it: Translation services can be expensive.
-It can be difficult to determine a budget that works for your business, while still getting access to high-quality translation services.
-However, translation is an important part of connecting with your customers.
+It can be difficult to determine a budget that works for your business while still getting access to high-quality translation services.
+However, translation is an integral part of connecting with your customers.

-Ensuring that people who speak different languages can read your materials is important in making sure your business is accessible, especially when you have a diverse audience.
+Ensuring that people who speak different languages can read your materials is essential in making sure your business is accessible, especially when you have a diverse audience.
 Translation is something that businesses should plan to fund from the start, not as an afterthought.
-This ensures that you can make a plan for your translation budget and be prepared to pay for these services.
+This ensures you can plan for your translation budget and be prepared to pay for these services.

 Keep reading for step-by-step information about how you can create a translation budget.
 You’ll learn about common mistakes to avoid and ways to get high-quality translation services for your business while building a budget that works for you.

 The first step in creating a practical translation budget is to identify your company’s needs so you know what translation services are worth the investment.
 This will help you anticipate how much you’ll realistically need to spend.
 Some aspects of translation services you should consider include: